UCLNatSci/2022/NSCI0005/_sources/odes/Intro_ODEs.md

 \frac{\mathrm{d}^2 y}{\mathrm{d} x^2}=xy
 ```
 We note that the Airy equation is a *second order* differential equation (because the highest derivative in the equation is a second order derivative) as well a first
-degre eequation.
+degree equation.
 However we find that {eq}`airyode` cannot be solved by direct integration, and in fact its relatively innocent appearance hides a wealth of interesting
 mathematics.
 The strategy for solving differential equations involves classifying different types of problem that we know how to solve, and building up an
 armoury of techniques.